 - Alternate format reading materials

 - Books on tape

 - Braille

 - Large print

 - Assistive technology in accommodations room

 - Classroom note takers

 - Strategies for studying

 - Sign language interpreters

 - Testing services

-- Extended time
+- o Extended time

 - o Reader

-- Reduced distraction room
+- o Reduced distraction room

 - Advocacy and tools for self-advocacy

 - Assistance with accessibility issues

 - Disability information for the University

 - Meetings with prospective students

-- · Referrals for assessments
+- Referrals for assessments

 - Priority registration if needed

 - Individual meetings

 - Community links

 - Liaisons to faculty, staff, and other university services

-Undergraduate and graduate students who need accommodations should contact Kathryn Rainbolt, director of disability services, at 651-523-2521.
-If any student feels that the provisions in the above policy are not being met, they should contact Alan Sickbert, dean of students and grievance coordinator, located in Dean of Students Office, Old Main 112, or by telephone at 651-523-2134.
+Graduate students who need accommodations should contact the Director of Disability Services, at 651-523-2521.
+If any student feels that the provisions in the above policy are not being met, they should contact Alan Sickbert, dean of students and grievance coordinator, located in Dean of Students Office, or by telephone at 651-523-2134.